 Diagnosis of Mold Toxicity

-The conventional medical community is slow to acknowledge that chronic mold illness is common.
-However, many functional medicine practitioners have expertise in mold toxicity and CIRS.
+The conventional medical community is slow to acknowledge that chronic mold-induced illness is common.
+However, many functional and foundational medicine practitioners have expertise in mold toxicity and CIRS.

 A common and simple test for mold toxicity is a urine mycotoxin test.
 Excreting an elevated level of mycotoxins is a sign of mold illness.
 Still, if your body is holding onto these toxins, your level may be falsely low.
 (6, 9, 23)

 Some functional medicine doctors also check specific immune system and inflammatory markers via blood tests.
 Examples are C4a, TGF Beta-1, and MMP-9.
 Elevated levels of these markers don’t prove you have mold illness, but they contribute to the evidence.
 (17)